linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 On the Music interface, right-click the music and you can:

-- Click **Remove from playlist** to remove the music from the playlist, but the music file will still be saved on the local disk.
+- Click **Remove from play queue** to remove the music from the playlist, but the music file will still be saved on the local disk.
 - Click **Delete from local disk** to remove the music both from the playlist and the local disk.

 ![0|remove](jpg/remove.png)